KennaSecurity/toolkit/README.md

 **Note that this process runs in a constrained environment and you must wisely use the memory and processor resources, making use of batching or pagination techniques.**

-Please, refer to the provided sample for specific details on `Client` implementation, exception handling, and log tracing.
+Please, refer to the provided sample for specific details on `Client` implementation, exception handling, and tracing.

 ## CONTRIBUTORS